GEMDevEng/NovaCore/PHASE_2_COMPLETION.md

 ## Conclusion

 Phase 2 has successfully established the foundation for provider abstraction.
-The codebase is now ready for Groq integration while maintaining full backward compatibility with the existing Gemini implementation.
+The codebase is now ready for Cohere integration while maintaining full backward compatibility with the existing Gemini implementation.
 All tasks completed on schedule with zero breaking changes.

 **Status**: ✅ **READY FOR PHASE 3**